 10. Battle Rope Jumping Jacks

 Be mindful of your knees and feet.
-Knees slightly soft, and the entire sole of the foot lands.
+Knees are slightly soft, and the entire soles of the feet land.

 3 sets of 20 reps.